Modeling, control, and stiffness regulation of layer jamming-based continuum robots: Interpretation to Key Phenomena in LJ-based Continuum Robots

 Shape locking is one of the important capabilities of LJ structures when applied to continuum robots \cite{ZHAetalBB,NARetal,SANetal}.
 Tensions along the cables can change the robot's configuration from its undeformed shape; when a vacuum with negative pressure $(-\up)$ is applied before the release of tension actuation, the continuum robot is able to preserve its current shape.
 This phenomenon is known as shape locking.
 In this subsection, we aim to illustrate that shape locking can be characterized by the proposed model.
-First, we formulate its mathematical definition as follows.